 The best gaming PC under $ 700 uses a powerful 8-core AMD Ryzen 7 5700G processor with Radeon RX Vega 8 Graphics.
 Do you want to create a decent gaming PC that will handle up to 1080p with newer games?
-For this money, under $ 700, you can’t find a better deal.
+You can’t find a better deal for this money, under $ 700.

-If you don’t have the time and courage to assemble your PC build, a prebuilt computer is offered.
+Consider the prebuilt option if you don’t have the time and courage to assemble your PC build.
 An exciting offer comes in the form of the following configuration:

 While this seems like an acceptable offer (a little bit above the planned budget), you need to keep in mind the following limitations:

 - For this price, it has only one module of 8GB DDR4 RAM speed 2666 Mhz,

 - Certain graphics cards will also require a power supply upgrade if you plan to upgrade your PC.
 To boost this power supply can be pretty expensive and complicated.

 Ok, you can say here’s a best-prebuilt gaming pc under $ 700, and you don’t seek further, but let’s take a closer look.

 The advantage of a prebuilt PC is getting everything assembled and set up, including a decent USB keyboard and mouse on offer.
 You can be pleased for several years if you don’t need more.
 Gamers will enjoy games with medium or low detail up to 1080p, depending on the game title.